Louisiana teachers call John Bel Edwards' $400 pay raise 'cheap': 'We keep falling behind'

-Gov. John Bel Edwards' plan to boost teacher pay by $400 per year got a lukewarm reception Friday from teacher leaders.
+Gov. John Bel Edwards' plan to boost teacher pay by $400 per year got a blistering reception Friday from teacher leaders.

-"The governor is being so cheap with these raises that we cannot buy a tank of gas each pay period with his so-called raise," said Keith Courville, executive director of the Associated Professional Educators of Louisiana, which has about 9,800 members.
+"The governor is being so cheap with these raises that we cannot buy a tank of gas each pay period with his so-called raise," said Keith Courville, executive director of the Associated Professional Educators of Louisiana.

 "We keep falling behind," Courville said.
 "We have got to get better."